Dana M. Polanichka

 Late antique, medieval, and early modern European political and cultural history, especially gender, sexuality, and the conception of scandal at the Carolingian court.

 A complete bibliophile, I am always excited to talk to students, colleagues, friends, and (honestly) strangers about books, particularly classic and contemporary novels.
-In my spare time, I enjoy traveling the world, studying Buddhism, and practicing mindfulness and meditation.
-I have a particular affection for the Himalayan, Buddhist kingdom of Bhutan where I have been since July 2019.
+In my spare time, I enjoy traveling the world, running and hiking, studying Buddhism, cooking, practicing mindfulness and meditation, and, of course, reading.
+I have a particular affection for the Himalayan, Buddhist kingdom of Bhutan where I lived for two years.
 Originally from Scranton, Pennsylvania, I consider NEPA (northeastern Pennsylvania) my home.

 Ph.D., History, University of California, Los Angeles